mnoorenberghe/webtrees-facebook/README.md

 webtrees Facebook Module
 ========================

-* webtrees 1.3.2 or higher is recommended.
+* webtrees 1.5.0 or higher is required.
 * 'Allow visitors to request account registration' must be enabled in Site Configuration if you want to allow new users via Facebook.